FAW Group: Production bases and facilities

 FAW has production bases located in 14 provinces throughout China including the provinces of Guangdong, Hainan, Heilongjiang, Jilin, Liaoning, Shandong, Sichuan, and Yunnan.
 Non-provincial locales include Pudong and Tianjin.

 Changchun

 FAW headquarters are located in Changchun, Jilin province, and operations here include an R&D and test center.
-Additionally, FAW has two production bases here—one produces for the FAW-Volkswagen joint venture and the other makes self-branded autos.
+Also, FAW has two production bases here: one produces for the FAW-Volkswagen joint venture and the other makes self-branded autos.

 Chengdu

 An unfinished production base in the Longquan Economic Development Zone in Chengdu, Sichuan province, replaces an older Sichuan base and will produce passenger cars for a FAW-Toyota joint venture, Tianjin FAW Toyota Motor Co Ltd, when it is completed in 2010.

 FAW Jiefang Truck Co Ltd also has a production base here.

 Another site in Chengdu produces cars for FAW-Volkswagen, and a second VW production base is, as of 2009, scheduled to be built in the city.